Updated: May 29, 2025

 Real estate in Porto

-Porto real estate is a safe bet.
-The average asking price per square meter in the Porto Metropolitan Area is €3,937, while in Porto City, this stands at €4,883.
-Areas like Gondomar and Valongo offer even more affordable asking prices at €2,167 and €2,150, respectively.
+Porto real estate is a is a safe bet.
+The average asking price per square meter in the Porto Metropolitan Area is €3,937, while in Porto City, this stands at €4,883, while areas like Gondomar and Valongo offer more affordable asking prices at €2,167 and €2,150, respectively.

 - Porto City average rental yield: 5.9 percent